apify/crawlee/website/blog/2024/07-05-launching-crawlee-python/index.md

 ## Power of open source community and early adopters giveaway

-Crawlee for Python is fully open-sourced and the codebase is available on the [GitHub repository of Crawlee Python](https://github.com/apify/crawlee-python).
+Crawlee for Python is fully open-sourced and the codebase is available on the [GitHub repository of Crawlee for Python](https://github.com/apify/crawlee-python).

 We have already started receiving initial and very [valuable contributions from the Python community](https://github.com/apify/crawlee-python/pull/226).